open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 #### Dropped Data Points

+The following OTLP data points must be dropped:

 * [ExponentialHistogram](#exponentialhistogram)

 #### Metric Attributes

-OpenTelemetry Metric Attributes are converted to [Prometheus labels](https://Prometheus.io/docs/concepts/data_model/#metric-names-and-labels).
+OpenTelemetry Metric Attributes MUST be converted to [Prometheus labels](https://Prometheus.io/docs/concepts/data_model/#metric-names-and-labels).
 In Prometheus, metric labels must match the following regex: `[a-zA-Z_:]([a-zA-Z0-9_:])*`.
-Metrics from OpenTelemetry with unsupported Attribute names should replace invalid characters with the `_` character.
+Metrics from OpenTelemetry with unsupported Attribute names SHOULD replace invalid characters with the `_` character.
 This may cause ambiguity in scenarios where multiple similar-named attributes share invalid characters at the same location.
-In such unlikely cases, either value may be used.
+In such unlikely cases, either value MAY be used.

 #### Exemplars

-[Exemplars](#exemplars) on OpenTelemetry Histograms should be converted to Prometheus exemplars.
-Exemplars on other OpenTelemetry data points are dropped.
-For Prometheus push exporters, multiple exemplars are permitted on each bucket, so all exemplars are converted.
-For Prometheus pull endpoints, only a single exemplar can be added to each bucket, so the largest exemplar from each bucket is chosen.
-If no exemplars exist on a bucket, the highest exemplar from a lower bucket should be used, even if it is a duplicate of another bucket.
-Prometheus Exemplars should use the `trace_id` and `span_id` keys for the trace and span IDs, respectively.
+[Exemplars](#exemplars) on OpenTelemetry Histograms SHOULD be converted to Prometheus exemplars.
+Exemplars on other OpenTelemetry data points MUST be dropped.
+For Prometheus push exporters, multiple exemplars are able to be added to each bucket, so all exemplars SHOULD be converted.
+For Prometheus pull endpoints, only a single exemplar is able to be added to each bucket, so the largest exemplar from each bucket MUST be used, if attaching exemplars.
+If no exemplars exist on a bucket, the highest exemplar from a lower bucket MUST be used, even though it is a duplicate of another bucket's exemplar.
+Prometheus Exemplars MUST use the `trace_id` and `span_id` keys for the trace and span IDs, respectively.

 #### Resource Attributes

-In SDK Prometheus (pull) exporters, all resource attributes are dropped, and are not attached as labels.
+In SDK Prometheus (pull) exporters, all resource attributes MUST be dropped, and MUST NOT be not attached as labels.
 The scraper of the endpoint is expected to discover resource attributes of the endpoint it is scraping.

-In the Collector's Prometheus pull and push (remote-write) exporters, metrics from multiple targets may be sent together, and must be disambiguated from one another.
+In the Collector's Prometheus pull and push (remote-write) exporters, it is possible for metrics from multiple targets to be sent together, so targets must be disambiguated from one another.
 However, the Prometheus exposition format and [remote-write](https://github.com/Prometheus/Prometheus/blob/main/prompb/remote.proto) formats do not include a notion of resource, and expect metric labels to distinguish scraped targets.
 By convention, [`job` and `instance`](https://Prometheus.io/docs/concepts/jobs_instances/#jobs-and-instances) labels distinguish targets and are expected to be present on metrics exposed on a Prometheus pull exporter (a ["federated"](https://Prometheus.io/docs/Prometheus/latest/federation/) Prometheus endpoint) or pushed via Prometheus remote-write.
-In the collector, only the `job` and `instance` resource attributes are converted to Prometheus metric labels.
+In the collector Prometheus exporters, the `job` and `instance` resource attributes MUST be converted to Prometheus metric labels, and other resource attributes SHOULD NOT be converted to metric labels.

 ## Footnotes